Choosing the Right Exterior Wood Trim

 Are you thinking about installing decorative wood trim on the outside of your home?
 The right exterior wood trim can take your home's curb appeal from so-so to so gorgeous!
 Because the wood you use for trim will be exposed to the elements, it must be able to withstand exposure to sun, heat, cold, rain, and snow.
 It also needs to be resistant to fungus and insects.
 To choose the right wood for your house trim, read our overview of 4 common woods recommended for outside wood trim.

 Western Red Cedar

 When choosing oak for exterior trim, be sure to buy white oak as opposed to red oak.
-Red oak should only be used for interior trim, since it is easily damaged by water.
-It can be painted or stained, but it will likely require maintenance every few years.
-A 1-inch thick board will cost about $3.60 per board foot, while a 2-inch-thick board will cost about $5.80 per board foot.
+Red oak should only be used for interior decorative wood trim, since it is porous and therefore easily damaged by water.
+White oak, on the other hand, is a closed-pore species, which makes it highly resistant to rot and decay.
+It’s also extremely durable.

 Southern Yellow Pine

-Avoid any boards with knots, since these can leak tannins and stain the paint applied to the trim - unless a quality primer has been applied first.
-While the initial investment to install this trim is less, you will want to factor in the time and cost to maintain this trim option.
-It may cost more in the long run than the cedar or redwood options.
-Rough-cut, 1-inch thick boards cost about $3.40 per board foot.
+While the initial investment to install Southern yellow pine trim is less, factor in the time and cost of maintenance.
+It may work out more expensive in the long run than the cedar or redwood options.

 Hire a professional carpenter for expert design and installation of your exterior wood trim.

 This article was updated November 9, 2017.